AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 Version control with Github
 ~~~~~~~~~~

-Optionally, the ``ros2_ws`` folder can be linked to a github repository.
+Optionally, the ``ros2_ws`` folder can be linked to a Github repository.
 Follow these steps to have version control on this folder:

 - Open a new Windows terminal.

-- Navigate to the ``ros2_ws`` directory and create inside of it, a file called ``HelloWorld.txt``.
-This dummy file is created inside this folder because pushing an empty folder typically causes errors.
+- Navigate to the ``ros2_ws`` directory in the local Windows machine and create inside of it, a file called ``HelloWorld.txt``.
+This dummy file is created inside this folder because pushing an empty folder to Github typically causes errors.

 - Go to the internet browser and enter https://github.com.
 Create an account if not having one yet, and create a new github repository at https://github.com/new.
 When entering the repository creation link, provide a name to it, select it to be a public repository and click on "Create repository" button.
 It is recommended that the repository has the same name as the folder that will contain the course code, in this case, the recommended repository name would be ``ros2_ws``.